11 million Brits 'struggling to break even every month'

 A spokesperson for thinkmoney commented: "It's clear that many people across the UK are struggling to afford all their monthly costs.
 It's therefore vital that people can keep track of all their monthly expenses and make sure all the bills are paid on time before anything else.
 The good news is there are ways you can help to improve the way you budget.

-"The thinkmoney Personal Account could help you make sure all your bills and other important costs are covered from month to month.
+"The thinkmoney Current Account could help you make sure all your bills and other important costs are covered from month to month.
 It's an alternative to a high street bank account that comes with a Money Manager service, which means all the bills you tell us about will be paid automatically every month.
 Furthermore, you won't have to worry about going over-budget, as the money you need for your essentials will be separated from your 'spending money'."